 Common treatments include breathing devices, medication, and surgery.
 However, some lifestyle changes and home care can also improve your quality of life and your sleep.

 Traditional treatments for sleep apnea include wearing a CPAP mask at night.
 Though effective, some people find this method uncomfortable.
 Some home remedies may offer the same benefits.
 Here are five alternative treatments to reduce sleep apnea symptoms.

 1. Maintain a healthy weight

 Doctors commonly recommend people with sleep apnea to lose weight.
 Obesity, specifically in the upper body, can increase the risk of airway obstruction and narrow nasal passages.
 These obstructions can cause you to stop breathing suddenly or for lengths of time while sleeping.

-Maintaining a healthy weight can keep your airways clear and reduce sleep apnea symptoms.
-Studies show that modest weight reduction in people with obesity can eliminate the need for upper airway surgery or long-term CPAP therapy.
+Maintaining a healthy weight can keep your airways clear and reduce sleep apnea symptoms. show that modest weight reduction in people with obesity can eliminate the need for upper airway surgery or long-term CPAP therapy.

 In some cases, weight loss can eliminate sleep apnea.
 However, if you regain the weight, it’s possible for the condition to return.

 Sleep apnea is associated with decreased oxygen saturation in your blood.
-Yoga can improve your oxygen levels through its various breathing exercises.
+Yoga can your oxygen levels through its various breathing exercises.
 As a result, yoga reduces the amount of sleep interruptions you may experience.

 3. Sleep position

 Though a small change, altering your sleep position can reduce sleep apnea symptoms and improve your night’s rest.
 A 2006 study found that more than half of obstructive sleep apnea cases are dependent on position.